-Access to tuition assistance (financial aid) is very limited while enrolled in the Kaiser Permanente School of Allied Health Sciences (KPSAHS).
+Access to tuition assistance (financial aid) is very limited while enrolled at KPSAHS.
 Students are encouraged to plan for the payment of their tuition and fees before enrolling at KPSAHS.
 For additional information, refer to the Tuition Assistance section of this catalog.